-- 1. Start Acronis Cyber Protect Home Office.

-- 2. On the sidebar, click Backup.

-- 3. Click Add backup.

-- 4. [Optional] To rename the backup, click the arrow next to the backup name, click Rename, and then enter a new name. - 5.
-Click the Backup source area, and then select Disks and partitions.
+- 1. Start Acronis True Image. - 2.
+On the sidebar, click Backup. - 3.
+Click Add backup. - 4.
+[Optional] To rename the backup, click the arrow next to the backup name, click Rename, and then enter a new name. - 5.
+Click the Backup source area, and then select Disks and partitions. - 6.
+In the opened window, select the check boxes next to the partitions and disks that you want to back up, and then click OK.